kazawai/kazawai/README.md

 ### Hey there, I'm Maxime - AKA KazaWai

-## I'm currently a student in Computer Science
+## I'm currently a first year student in Computer Science
 - 👀 I’m interested in everything but especially machine learing and AI
 - 🌱 I’m currently learning everything as well 😅
 - 🦾 My 2022 goals are : Learn a lot of new things including JS, Basics of Machine Learning and AI, Re-Learn Java and C#